Large-scale ice sheet modeling

 Molecular simulation has evolved into a standard technique employed in virtually all high-impact publications e.g. on new protein structures.
 The main bottleneck for scaling in GROMACS is the 3D-FFT used in the particle-mesh Ewald electrostatics (PME).
 Since PME is very fast, and used by MD codes world wide, it is worth investigating if the communication overhead can be lowered.
-This will be done in collaboration with PDSE (see the 3D-FFT sub-project).
+This is done in collaboration with PDSE (see the 3D-FFT sub-project), as well as a co-design effort with Nvidia for parallelizing the 3D-FFT over GPUs.
 For extreme scaling, we will also investigate the fast multipole method (FMM) since it has better scaling complexity.
 A problem was always energy conservation, which is now solved in collaboration with the numerical analysis community, and we will integrate the ExaFMM code of Rio Yokota (Tokyo Tech) into GROMACS.

 We aim to develop new better numerical algorithms for certain problems stemming from data science and machine learning, by using state-of-the-art numerical linear algebra techniques and software and solve the corresponding computationally demanding core problems.